Nameo91/code-quality/bank_tech_test/readme.md

 ![Bank-tech-test](./diagram/bank-tech-test.png)

-I attempted OOD and TDD to maintain good code quality and recompiled the given requirements into the user story before implementation.
+- Attempted OOD and TDD to maintain good code quality
+- Recompiled the given requirements into the user story before implementation.
-I decided to
+- An account can make deposit or withdrawal transaction and the transactions are stored.
+- The stored transactions are formatted and printed in statement class.

 ## Specification